Nickchapman3773/Uranium-Fever/README.md

 ## DXVK
 > [!tip]
 > DXVK can yield a significant performance boost, though can also cause visual artifacting and increased memory use.
-If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever > Stock Game > `New Vegas folder`.
+If crashing frequently, REMOVE `d3d9.dll` and `dxvk.conf` from the Uranium Fever > [NoDelete] Stock New Vegas > `New Vegas folder`.
 To avoid crashes, AMD users who REMOVE DXVK will **NEED** to `downgrade their graphics card drivers` to <a href="https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-23-40-33-03.html" onclick="window.open('https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-23-40-33-03.html', '_self');">Version 23.40.33.03</a>.
 This can be accomplished by first running the <a href="https://www.amd.com/en/support/kb/faq/gpu-601" onclick="window.open('https://www.amd.com/en/support/kb/faq/gpu-601', '_self');">AMD Cleanup Utility</a>.

 > [!warning]
 > ONLY follow these steps if your game crashes before fully booting up.